Tomev/qcflow/docs/source/model/models-from-code.rst

         This model introduces error handling by checking the existence and types of the inputs, ensuring robustness.
-It serves as a practical example of how custom logic can be encapsulated within an MLflow model while leveraging external dependencies.
+It serves as a practical example of how custom logic can be encapsulated within an QCFlow model while leveraging external dependencies.

         .. raw:: html